Indiana Court Records

 - Annulment

 Dissolution of Marriage, also known as divorce, is a permanent and legal way to end an Indiana marriage.
 When finalized, all obligations between both parties become void, except as contained in the settlement terms of the divorce.
 A judge may easily grant a divorce if it is uncontested.
-This means that both parties agree to the divorce and also find an agreeable way to distribute assets and settle all pending terms.
+This means that both parties agree to the divorce and find an agreeable way to distribute assets and settle all pending terms.
 The state, however, still recognizes that a marriage took place.

 - One partner was married to someone else who is still alive